This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 4. La Semana Santa

-Semana Santa (Easter Week) is one of the few religious Spanish festivals celebrated in many Spanish cities, but mainly in Andalusia, where it originated.
 It’s a week-long celebration of Easter, remembering the stories of the crucified and resurrected Jesus Christ.
 Except, the Spanish add a little bit of flavor to it.
 They celebrate it in a big style.

 What Happens During Semana Santa?

 Each day, processions perform a particular story from the Bible.
 Or an event that was happening in the past during Easter.
-The main characters depicting the story are so-called ‘costaleros,’ who walk through the streets towards a church in the city.
+The main characters depicting the story are so-called βcostaleros,β who walk through the streets towards a church in the city.

-They are accompanied by ‘nazarenos,’ who carry candles or wooden crosses.
+They are accompanied by βnazarenos,β who carry candles or wooden crosses.
 These are dressed in traditional robes covering their whole body, giving the entire event a mysterious atmosphere.
 In the past, people who were confessing their sins wore these costumes.

 Many people celebrate Easter, watching these processions and celebrations and commemorating the crucified and resurrected Jesus this way.
 It gives you the feeling of being back when it was all happening.